Jack Victory: Universal Wrestling Federation (1986–1987)

 Jack Victory returned to Mid South Wrestling (UWF) on March 17, 1986, losing to Brett Sawyer at a television taping in Tulsa.
 Six days later he gained his first ever MSW victory, defeating Sean O'Reilly in Houston, TX.
 In this second run Victory was more successful, defeating Terry Taylor and Ricky Gibson.
 On April 13, 1986, he scored the largest victory of his nascent career when he upset Steve Williams on an MSW televised event in Tulsa, OK.

 Victory began to accompany The Sheepherders to ringside while carrying the New Zealand flag.
 On June 10, 1986, he teamed with The Sheepherders in a losing effort to Terry Taylor & The Fantastics in Plaquemine, LA.

 He then formed a tag team with John Tatum.
 Managed by Tatum's girlfriend, Missy Hyatt, Victory and Tatum won the UWF Tag Team Championship On October 26, 1986, at a UWF TV Taping in Tulsa.
 Victory, Tatum and Hyatt joined "Hot Stuff International", a stable headed by "Hot Stuff" Eddie Gilbert.
 The new UWF Tag-Team Champions successfully defended the titles against The Fantastics, as well as Chavo Guerrero & Jeff Raitz before losing to Bill Irwin & Leroy Brown on November 9, 1986.

 World Class Wrestling Association (1987)

 Jack Victory jumped to the World Class Wrestling Association (World Class Championship Wrestling) in February 1987, losing to Matt Borne on February 23 at a house show in Fort Worth, TX.
-Victory was less successful in his initial run in this new promotion, losing to The Fantastics, Red River Jack (Bruiser Brody), Jeep Swenson, The Dingo Warrior (Ultimate Warrior), and others throughout the spring.
+Victory was less successful in his initial run in this new promotion, losing to the Fantastics, Red River Jack, Jeep Swenson, Dingo Warrior, and others throughout the spring.
 His final match came on May 11, 1987, when he faced Cousin Junior.